Morgan County roundup: Cartee rushes Priceville past Central-Florence

 Gaines finished with 80 rushing yards on eight carries to go along with four catches for 62 yards and the long touchdown.

-Priceville (6-1, 4-0) continues region play next week at Deshler.
+Priceville (6-1, 4-0) continues region play this week at Deshler.
 Central-Florence plays at Brooks.

 Brewer 43, Mae Jemison 36: Brewer used three defensive touchdowns to pick up its first win of the season on Friday night.